 You’ve scrimped, you’ve sacrificed, you’ve brown bagged your lunch all year in order to build up your nest egg.
-Now it’s time to get the most out of your savings with a High-Yield Savings Account.
+Now it’s time to get the most out of your savings with a high-interest Savings Account.

 - It’s free.
 There are no minimum balance requirements and no fees.
 It’s just a great place to stash cash and earn high interest on it, whether that’s your first $500 toward a rainy day fund or your $2,500 tax refund.

 - It’s accessible.
 You can access your savings account 24/7—you don’t need to wait for a weekday or banking hours.
 Need to tap into savings?
 You can move money out of your savings account up to six times per month (that’s a federal regulation).

 - It’s easy.
 Your Varo Savings Account is attached to your Varo Bank Account.
 You can move money from your Bank Account into your Savings Account as much as you like.

 - It’s automatic.
 When you turn on Save Your Change, we’ll round up every transaction you make and transfer the difference from your Varo Bank Account into your Varo Savings Account.
 With Save Your Pay, we’ll automatically sweep a percentage of each direct deposit into savings.